 When you locate Dutch Kills in Long Island City, it will not look like you’d expect.
 There is a little neon “bar” sign outside of a grubby dive bar looking wall.
 If the sign is on you can go on in and find a completely different atmosphere inside.

 For a city that has such a vast list of secret drinking dens, they can’t all be high brow.
 We have so many speakeasies picked to visit each trip to New York that we’ve had to become quite selective with where to stay and spend at least $17 a cocktail.

 Iceland is the first country we’ve visited that has yet to slip into the speakeasy scene, but Reykjavík is definitely bringing the heat with the craft cocktails!
-Just opened less than two months ago, Jungle is founded by 5 mixologists, previously from Apotek, with a passion to start their own bar focused on the joy of craft cocktails.
+Just opened less than two months ago, Jungle is a classy Iceland hidden bar in Reykjavik.

 There are a lot of hidden bars popping up in China Town to try.
 Most are decent, but none top the mystery, craftmanship, and authenticity, as Apotheke.
 So no matter where you go in lower Manhattan, make sure you stop by for a tonic to heal your ailments from the professional mixologists at Apotheke.

 Finding a speakeasy in Downtown Orlando is not an easy feat.
 The streets quickly become filled with rowdy college students lining up to get into the hottest clubs and night spots; and those of us who prefer a quieter, classier night out are not encouraged to stick around.
 Hanson’s Shoe Repair is very well hidden and requires multiple steps for entry.